Gurobi/gurobi-optimods/docs/source/mods/sharpe-ratio.rst

 Solution
 --------

 For the example data, the portfolio that maximizes the Sharpe ratio is obtained by investing in three assets (A, C, and E).
-The optimal solution suggests allocating an extremely small proportion (<1e-6) of the total investment budget to the other three assets; these investment amounts are negligible and can be ignored.
+The optimal solution suggests allocating an extremely small proportion (less than 1e-6) of the total investment budget to the other three assets; these investment amounts are negligible and can be ignored.
 The Sharpe ratio of the optimal portfolio is approximately 1.810906:

 .. doctest:: sharpe-ratio
     :options: +NORMALIZE_WHITESPACE